Reconstructing the orbit type stratification of a torus action from its equivariant cohomology: Orbit type stratification

-\begin{proof} Every element $D\in \chi$ contains a minimal element.
-In particular it contains a ramified element $C\subset D$ which we assume to be maximal with this property.
-If there are two distinct ramified $C,C'\subset D$ which are maximal with respect to these properties then $D$ would by definition be ramified itself, resulting in a contradiction.
-Thus $C$ is unique.
-Then since every isotropy codimension $1$ element is ramified it follows that $C$ and $D$ have the same $1$-skeleton.
-By Proposition \ref{prop:eqforminherited}, $C$ and $D$ are both equivariantly formal so the Chang-Skjelbred Lemma \ref{lem:CSL} implies that the inclusion is a rational equivalence.
+Since every isotropy codimension $1$ element is ramified, for every $D\in \chi$, the elements {$r(D)$} and $D$ have the same one-skeleton.
+By Proposition \ref{prop:eqforminherited}, {$r(D)$} and $D$ are both equivariantly formal so the Chang-Skjelbred Lemma \ref{lem:CSL} implies that the inclusion is a rational equivalence.

-If $X$ is a manifold, we observe that for some $N\in \chi$ we have $N^T\neq\emptyset$ and that for some $p\in N^T$ the isotropy $T$-representation of $X$ at $p$ decomposes into $2$-dimensional subrepresentations of orbit dimension $1$ and the tangent space of $X^T$.
+If $X$ is a manifold, we observe that for {any} $N\in \chi$ we have $N^T\neq\emptyset$ and that for {any} $p\in N^T$ the isotropy $T$-representation of $X$ at $p$ decomposes into $2$-dimensional subrepresentations of orbit dimension $1$ and the tangent space of $X^T$.
 We deduce that the dimension of $N$ is determined by the one-skeleton of $N$.
-In particular in the above setting $C$ and $D$ are submanifolds of the same dimension so $C=D$. \end{proof}
+In particular in the above setting ${r(D)}$ and $D$ are submanifolds of the same dimension so ${r(D)}=D$. \end{proof}

+{ \begin{rem} We will argue in Lemma \ref{lem:ramified} that the requirements of Corollary \ref{cor:stratifequivformal} are fulfilled if $X$ is an equivariantly formal, compact, orientable $T$-manifold such that for the path components $X_1,\ldots,X_k$ of $X^T$ the map $H^*(X)\rightarrow H^*(X_i)$ is surjective for $1\leq i\leq k$.
+In particular this includes the case when $X$ is a quasitoric manifold as then the $X_i$ are just points.
+In combination with Remark \ref{rem:faceposet} this proves that the characteristic pair of the quasitoric manifold $X$ is encoded in $H_T^*(X)$.
+It then follows from \cite[Proposition 1.8]{DJ} that two quasitoric manifolds with isomorphic equivariant cohomology algebras are equivariantly homeomorphic.
+This was first proved in \cite[Theorem 4.1]{M}.
+In order to pass from algebra to combinatorics the proof of \cite[Theorem 4.1]{M} focuses on the Thom classes of codimension $2$ submanifolds which is in some sense dual to our approach of characterizing Thom classes of fixed point sets. \end{rem} }